Canarc Resources Corp. TSX-V:CCM - OTC-BB:CRCUF

 Historically, the mine operated at a rate of 200 tons per day.
 Ore was crushed through primary and secondary crushers, and ground in a ball mill.
 A standard flotation circuit was used to concentrate the ore prior to being shipped off site.
 Historical gold recoveries averaged 90% and concentrate grades ranged from 3.5 - 5.0 oz per ton gold.

-Canarc performed preliminary metallurgical test work that utilized flotation, cyanidation of the flotation tailings, and pressure oxidation (autoclaving) of the flotation concentrate.
+Canarc performed extensive metallurgical test work that utilized flotation, cyanidation of the flotation tailings, and pressure oxidation (autoclaving) of the flotation concentrate.
 These tests achieved an average recovery of 94%.
 Additional metallurgical test work is planned to optimize the process.

 Site Infrastructure: